eyeplum/data-unicode-ucd/data/emoji/ReadMe.txt

 # Unicode Character Database
-# Date: 2022-08-29, 23:20:20 GMT
+# Date: 2024-08-25
-# © 2022 Unicode®, Inc.
+# © 2024 Unicode®, Inc.
 # Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the U.S. and other countries.
-# For terms of use, see https://www.unicode.org/terms_of_use.html
+# For terms of use and license, see https://www.unicode.org/terms_of_use.html

-This directory contains final data files for Unicode, Version 15.0
+This directory contains final data files for Unicode, Version 16.0

-Public/15.0.0/emoji/
+Public/emoji/16.0/

   emoji-data.txt
   emoji-variation-sequences.txt

-The following related files are found in Unicode Emoji, Version 15.0
+The following related files are found in Unicode Emoji, Version 16.0

-Public/emoji/15.0/
+Public/16.0.0/ucd/emoji/

   emoji-sequences.txt
   emoji-zwj-sequences.txt
   emoji-test.txt

-For documentation, see UTS #51 Unicode Emoji, Version 15.0
+For documentation, see UTS #51 Unicode Emoji, Version 16.0